siddharth-kaushik/siddharth-kaushik/README.md

 > /sid.haarth co.sh.i.k/

 I am a frontend engineer with 7 years of web development experience.
 I have worked on both web (frontend and backend) and mobile (Android and iOS).
 For the past 5 years, I have been primarily working on frontend projects.
-I'm

 - 🔍 looking out for new frontend role
 - 🔭 currently working on improving portfolio website